 What Is A Live Auction?

 Live auctions are ubiquitous in the American cultural landscape.
 Small auctions are common across local areas, but there are many large sellers as well.
-A live auction might be a way that you help your grandmother sell some of her old possessions.
+An auction might be a way that you help your grandmother sell some of her old possessions.
 Alternatively, an agent might use this technique to sell prime real estate.

 The distinguishing mark of a live auction is that bidding occurs openly.
 Each new bid is higher than the previous one and announced by the bidder, while the auctioneer invites someone to place a higher bid.
-Live auctions aren’t the only type, as silent auctions are also fairly popular.
+Auctions aren’t the only type, as silent auctions are also fairly popular.
 In a silent auction, people write their bids on a sheet of paper and may bid at a slow, leisurely pace over a set amount of time.